 - Pre-rotated portrait video playback

-In this section we will cover the difference between the two methods as well as the advantages and disadvantages of each.
+In this section, we will cover the difference between the two methods as well as the advantages and disadvantages of each.

 Native portrait video playback

-When we use the term native portrait video playback we are referring to a media player’s ability to render correctly a video that is encoded in a portrait orientation (such as 1080x1920).
+When we use the term native portrait video playback we are referring to a media player’s ability to render correctly a video that is encoded in portrait orientation (such as 1080x1920).

-In order to be able to render a video encoded this way the media player must be able to rotate the video during the rendering process and it is important to understand that not all of our players can do this.
+To be able to render a video encoded this way the media player must be able to rotate the video during the rendering process and it is important to understand that not all of our players can do this.

 The diagram below shows the key steps required to render a video encoded in a portrait orientation correctly.

 The key benefit to this approach is really for content creators as it is more natural to encode the content in the orientation that it will ultimately be displayed.
-The extra rotation step in the rendering pipeline does add additional overhead, which could negatively impact playback performance but generally most media players that support native video portrait playback have been optimised to ensure that this is not noticeable.
+The extra rotation step in the rendering pipeline does add additional overhead, which could negatively impact playback performance but generally, most media players that support native video portrait playback have been optimised to ensure that this is not noticeable.

 Pre-rotated Video Playback